B4dWo1f/SYSbot/README.md

-picture - Take a picture from the webcam and send it screenshot - Take a screenshot and send it sound - Record sound from the microphone and send it where - Return the IP where the bot is running wherelocal - Return the local IP where the bot is running whothere - Return all the devices connected to the bot's network whoami - Return the Telegram information about the user who - Linux who implementation reload - Stop and restarts de bot stop - Stop the daemon
+picture - Take a picture from the webcam and send it screenshot - Take a screenshot and send it sound - Record sound from the microphone and send it recorddesktop - Record desktop until halted (by calling the command again) and send it where - Return the IP where the bot is running wherelocal - Return the local IP where the bot is running whothere - Return all the devices connected to the bot's network whoami - Return the Telegram information about the user who - Linux who implementation reload - Stop and restarts de bot pull - git pull stop - Stop the daemon